Runchen-Xu/QuickPage-Capture/README.md

 ### Load as an unpacked extension

+1. Download the project​ and extract the folder
-1. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-2. Turn on **Developer mode**
+3. Turn on **Developer mode**
-3. Click **Load unpacked**
+4. Click **Load unpacked**
-4. Select this project folder
+5. Select this project folder

 ## Usage

-1. Download the project​ and extract the folder
-2. Open a normal web page
+1. Open a normal web page
-3. Click the extension icon
+2. Click the extension icon
-4. Choose **Capture Region**, **Capture Visible Area**, or **Capture Full Page**
+3. Choose **Capture Region**, **Capture Visible Area**, or **Capture Full Page**
-5. Wait for the preview page to open, or let the extension auto-download if that mode is enabled
+4. Wait for the preview page to open, or let the extension auto-download if that mode is enabled
-6. Export the result as `PNG`, `JPEG`, or `PDF`, or copy it as an image
+5. Export the result as `PNG`, `JPEG`, or `PDF`, or copy it as an image

 ## Settings